logmoon/Youtube-Downloader/README.md

 - Download youtube videos as audio with any available abr.
 - Download entire playlists both in video format or audio format.

-To use install requirements from (requirements.txt)[requirements.txt] run `python ytd.py YOUTUBE_URL OUTPUT_PATH`
+To use install requirements from [requirements.txt](requirements.txt)

+run `python ytd.py YOUTUBE_URL OUTPUT_PATH`